rishiso/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-* This is a python-based Tic Tac Toe game in which the player can play against an unbeatable AI opponent.
+* This is a Tic Tac Toe game in which the player can play against an unbeatable AI opponent.

 * The AI opponent is based on the minimax algorithm.